IAugustoMZ/feq1002_finalwork/README.md

 <br>

 The refrigeration cycle is a conventional cycle of vapor compression and expasion, with the four basic units: compression, condenser, isoenthalpic expansion valve and evaporator.
-O cycle must offer a refrigeration rate of 1,5000 RT at the evapaorator unit.
-This "cold demand" is used to cool a water stream at 100 kPa, from 60 $^{o}C$ to 15 $^{o}C$, which will be used as cold utility at distillation unit condensers.
+O cycle must offer a refrigeration rate of 1,500 RT at the evapaorator unit.
+This "cold demand" is used to cool a water stream at 100 kPa, from 60 °C to 15 °C, which will be used as cold utility at distillation unit condensers.

 The available refrigerants are ammonia (R717) or methane (R50).
 The temperatures and pressures from each stream are selected by engineering teams.